londonaicentre/.github/profile/README.md

 # D3London

 We are a 'cloud lab' made up of collaborators from different organisations, based out of the London AI Centre.
-Our data engineers, data scientists, ML engineers, and domain experts work across different national technology and data science programmes, including the London Secure Data Environment programme.
+Our data engineers, data scientists, ML engineers, and domain experts work across different national technology and data science programmes, including the London Secure Data Environment.

 ```mermaid
 %%{init: {'theme': 'neutral' } }%%